 The ideal number of squash blossoms per plant depends on the variety of squash and the individual plant’s size in question.

 In most cases, larger squash varieties should have a low number of blossoms than smaller varieties.
-The typical number of blossoms per plant for common squash varieties are as follows:
+The typical number of blossoms per plant for common squash varieties is as follows:

 You should now have a better understanding of seven possible reasons why your squash is so small.
 Taking proactive measures to avoid as many of these problems as possible will greatly increase your chances of avoiding the disappointment of growing squash that is not as big as you’d hoped.